Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Introduction

 \section{Introduction}

-Quantum simulation algorithms have, within recent years, emerged as arguably the preeminent application of quantum computing~\cite{lloyd1998universal,berry2007efficient,childs2012hamiltonian,Childs2019,low2019hamiltonian,campbell2019random}.
-Specifically, these algorithms have led to elementary ways to translate complicated quantum dynamics into elementary sequences of quantum gates.
-This has raised the possibility for solving problems in the domain sciences spanning chemistry~\cite{lanyon2010towards,reiher2017elucidating,von2021quantum,lee2021even}, material science~\cite{babbush2018low}, nuclear and neutrino physics~\cite{roggero2020nuA,roggero2021nu,baroni2021nuclear}, field theory~\cite{jordan2012quantum,klco2018quantum,shaw2020quantum} and beyond.
-Further work has shown the central role that these algorithms play in translating continuous time quantum walk algorithms, as well as alternative models of quantum computing such as adiabatic quantum computing, to the standard circuit model~\cite{aharonov2003adiabatic}.
+Quantum simulation has, within recent years, emerged as the preeminent application of quantum computing~\cite{Lloyd1998Universal,Berry2007Sparse,Childs2012LCU,Childs2021Theory,Low2019Qubitization,Campbell2019Random, Berry2017Sparse}.
+Specifically, there now exists a large family of digital Hamitonian simulation algorithms, each of which successfully compiles complicated quantum dynamics into elementary sequences of gates.
+This has raised the possibility for solving problems in the domain sciences spanning chemistry~\cite{Lanyon2010Chemistry,Reiher2017Reaction,Burg2021Catalysis,Lee2021Tensor}, materials science~\cite{Babbush2018Materials}, nuclear and neutrino physics~\cite{Roggero2020Scattering,Roggero2021Oscillations,Baroni2022Nuclear}, field theory~\cite{Jordan2012Quantum,Klco2018Schwinger,Shaw2020Schwinger} and beyond.
+Further work has shown the central role that these algorithms play in translating continuous time quantum walk algorithms, as well as alternative models of quantum computing such as adiabatic quantum computing, to the standard circuit model~\cite{Aharonov2003Adiabatic}.

-Presently, three fundamental families of strategies are used for simulating quantum dynamics: qubitization~\cite{low2018hamiltonian,gilyen2019quantum,dong2021efficient}, linear combinations of unitaries (LCU) ~\cite{childs2012hamiltonian,berry2015hamiltonian,berry2015simulating,low2018hamiltonian,kieferova2019simulating} and product formulas~\cite{berry2007efficient,Wiebe_2010,Childs2019,childs2019faster}.
-Of these methods, product formulas have the unique characteristic that the error depends on the commutators of the Hamiltonian terms; however the error scaling of these methods is super-polynomially worse than either LCU or qubitization.
-This can be addressed through the use of multiproduct formulas (MPFs), which hybridize product formula and LCU techniques~\cite{childs2012hamiltonian,Low2019,faehrmann2021randomizing}.
-However, to date this approach has not been successfully applied to simulate time-dependent Hamiltonians.
-This is because the formalism for analyzing ordered operator exponentials is more complicated than for ordinary operator exponentials, which makes translating MPFs to the time-dependent domain highly nontrivial.
+Presently, there are three fundamental strategies for simulating quantum dynamics: qubitization~\cite{Low2019Qubitization,Gilyen2019QSVT,Dong2021QSP}, linear combinations of unitaries (LCU) ~\cite{Childs2012LCU,Berry2015Optimal,Berry2015Taylor,Low2019Multiproduct, Kieferova2019Dyson} and product formulas~\cite{Berry2007Sparse,Wiebe2010Higher,Childs2019Randomization,Childs2021Theory}.
+Of these methods, product formulas have the unique characteristic that the error depends on the commutators of the Hamiltonian terms; however, the error scaling of these methods is super-polynomially worse than either of the other two strategies.
+This can be addressed through the use of multiproduct formulas, which hybridize product formula and LCU techniques~\cite{Childs2012LCU,Low2019Multiproduct,Faehrmann2022Randomizing}.
+However, to date this approach has not been successfully applied to simulate time dependent Hamiltonians.
+This is because the formalism for analyzing ordered operator exponentials is more complicated than for ordinary operator exponentials, which makes translating MPFs to the time dependent domain highly nontrivial.